zachblume/please-stop/README.md

 # please-stop

-Stop all gmail spam once and for all, without any clicks.
-Simply do not "read" 4 emails in one week from the same sender, and it sends future emails from that sender to archive.
-After a couple weeks... no more spam!
+Stop all gmail spam with one click.
+Any senders who you left unread multiple times in one week will have future emails skip your inbox (straight to archive).

 Auto-whitelists certain keywords like "interview", and obeys your existing whitlists.